gpakosz/.tmux/README.md

 While this configuration tries to bring sane default settings, you may want to customize it further to your needs.
-Instead of altering the `~/.tmux.conf` file and diverging from upstream, the proper way is to edit the `~/.tmux.conf.local`
+Instead of altering the `~/.tmux.conf` file and diverging from upstream, the proper way is to edit the `~/.tmux.conf.local` file.
-file:

-    echo "set -g history-limit 10000" >> ~/.tmux.conf.local

-You will also notice the default `.tmux.conf.local` file contains variables you can change to alter different behaviors.
+Please refer to the default `.tmux.conf.local` file to know more about variables you can adjust to alter different behaviors.
 Pressing `<prefix> e` will open `~/.tmux.conf.local` with the editor defined by the `$EDITOR` environment variable (defaults to `vim` when empty).

-### Enabling the Powerline like visual theme
+### Enabling the Powerline look

 Powerline originated as a status-line plugin for Vim.
 Its popular eye-catching look is based on the use of special symbols: <img width="80" alt="Powerline Symbols" style="vertical-align: middle;" src="https://cloud.githubusercontent.com/assets/553208/10687156/1b76dda6-796b-11e5-83a1-1634337c4571.png" />